Asian share prices mostly lower as Wall Street rally fades

 WALL STREET: Stocks pushed further into record territory Tuesday, with health care stocks and banks leading the gains.
 The S&P 500 rose 0.1 percent to 2,751.29 to equal its longest winning streak leading off a year since 2010.
 The Dow Jones industrial average rose 0.4 percent to 25,385.80 and the Nasdaq composite gained 0.1 percent to 7,163.58.
 The Russell 2000 index of small-cap stocks slipped 0.1 percent to 1,560.10.

-OIL RALLY: Gains in oil prices helped lift energy sector heavyweights in Hong Kong.
-China Petroleum & Chemical Corp. gained 2.8 percent while PetroChina added 1.9 percent and China Shenhua climbed 2.1 percent.
+ANALYST VIEWPOINT: "The Dow Jones, S&P 500 and NASDAQ indices brought us fresh highs once again on Tuesday, though the carry through to Asian markets may be limited by caution ahead," Jingyi Pan of IG said in a commentary.

-ANALYST VIEWPOINT: "The slew of positive factors creates a breeding ground for optimism as we find the U.S. market sustaining on the climb.
-The Dow Jones, S&P 500 and NASDAQ indices brought us fresh highs once again on Tuesday, though the carry through to Asian markets may be limited by caution ahead," Jingyi Pan of IG said in a commentary.
+CHINA INFLATION DATA: China reported that its consumer price index edged up to 1.8 percent in December from 1.7 percent the month before, driven by higher food prices.
+But broader gauges showed price pressures easing.
+"Looking ahead, we think that food prices aside, inflation will continue to drop back in the coming quarters as economic activity softens," said Julian Evans-Pritchard of Capital Economics.

 Continue Reading Below